Hotels with Sea Views in Cadiz: Best Beachfront Stays

 In the mid-range (€€), you can expect modern amenities and, if you book early enough, a side sea view.
 These hotels are typically located along the Playa de la Victoria.
 They often feature buffet breakfasts and professional service.
 At this price point, you should check if the hotel has undergone a recent renovation, as some of the larger blocks from the 1970s and 80s can vary significantly in quality from floor to floor.

-The top-end (€€€) tier is where you secure the guaranteed, unobstructed front-facing Atlantic views.
+The top-end (€€€) tier (typically over €200 per night in high season) is where you secure the guaranteed, unobstructed front-facing Atlantic views.
 In the New Town, this usually means a high-floor suite with a private terrace.
 In the Old Town, luxury is defined by the historic character of the building and the proximity to La Caleta.
 These properties often have rooftop bars or pools, which are essential if you want to escape the wind on the beach while still enjoying the coastal atmosphere.

 Practical tips for booking